Charting the LifeCourse (CtLC) will be the tool used to make the ISP process more person-centered in Nebraska.

 Guardianship has long been seen as a “protective" safeguard, when in fact it may neither protect nor safeguard vulnerable people.
 Rather, it deprives them of their rights and personal autonomy when much less restrictive alternatives such as supported decision making actually preserves and strengthens people's rights and autonomy.
 This session will clarify why this is so.

 Michael Kendrick has been involved in various forms of values-based leadership in multiple countries over the last half-century.
-His work can be viewed on his Kendrick Counseling website.

 Person-centered planning is a collection of methods.
 Each can make a positive difference.
 None is magic.
 We'll think about the conditions that influence the benefits people can experience from good planning.